Bachelor/Master (4+1) & Minor Available

 If you have a heart for the nations, a deep love for other cultures and people, or simply feel a burden to serve internationally, consider how God might be calling you to serve Him in missions and beyond.

 The God of the Bible is a missionary God.
-And as Christians, we’re called to go and preach the gospel.
-But how, exactly, do you prepare for that type of calling?
-Through LBC’s intercultural studies major, you’ll learn more about God through our blend of Bible curriculum and major courses, all designed to give you a deeper understanding of what it means to be a missionary, no matter where you are.
+And as Christians, we’re called to go and share the gospel.
+But how exactly do you prepare for that type of calling?
+Through LBC’s intercultural studies major, you’ll learn more about God through our blend of Bible curriculum and major courses, all designed to give you a deeper understanding of what it means to be a missionary, no matter where God calls you.
 You’ll also get the chance to serve abroad through a range of missions trips, service projects and cross-cultural internship opportunities.
 Students are also strongly encouraged to earn a minor in their area of choosing to further equip them for ministry and service.

-Studying intercultural studies doesn’t just prepare you to be a missionary.
-It’s much more than that.
-Through this major, students develop a heightened awareness of the distinct needs and customs of other cultures, become prepared to serve cross-culturally in a variety of settings, like in churches, schools, government programs, social services and more – and learn about the first-ever missionary: God.
+Studying intercultural studies doesn’t just prepare you to be a missionary; it’s much more than that.
+Through this major, students develop a heightened awareness of the distinct needs and customs of other cultures, become prepared to serve cross-culturally in a variety of settings, such as churches, schools, government programs, social services and more, and learn about the first-ever missionary: God.

 Students in this major have ample opportunity to test out their skills in other cultures.
 The college organizes Journey Teams to give small groups of students the chance engage in service projects all over the globe.
 Students also get the chance to apply their classroom knowledge in the field, through internships and practicums that can be completed both nationally and internationally.
 Our student organization, Student Missions Fellowship, brings mission-focused students together in fellowship and prayer.
-And we also hold an annual Mission Conference to celebrate what God is doing around the world and to challenge the LBC community to get involved in missions both locally and globally.
+The college also holds an annual Missions Conference to celebrate what God is doing around the world and to challenge the LBC community to get involved in missions both locally and globally.

 Where LBC Students Have Interned